twtrubiks/docker-django-nginx-uwsgi-postgres-tutorial/README.en.md

 To run Django, we usually use `python manage.py runserver` to run the server.

-Actually, When you run this command, Django helps you start a small http server.
+Actually, when you run this command, Django helps you start a small http server.

 Of course, this is just for convenience during development.
 We would not do this in production ( not to mention performance :disappointed_relieved: )

 Hey :confused: isn't there Gunicorn?
-Previously Gunicorn was mentioned in [Deploying_Django_To_Heroku_Tutorial](https://github.com/twtrubiks/Deploying_Django_To_Heroku_Tutorial) [Deploying-Flask-To-Heroku](https://github.com/twtrubiks/Deploying-Flask-To-Heroku)
+Previously you mentioned Gunicorn in [Deploying_Django_To_Heroku_Tutorial](https://github.com/twtrubiks/Deploying_Django_To_Heroku_Tutorial) [Deploying-Flask-To-Heroku](https://github.com/twtrubiks/Deploying-Flask-To-Heroku)

 So why can't we use Gunicorn instead of uWSGI?

-The last time, when I used Gunicorn, it is because the application resided in Heroku, and it is recommended to use Gunicorn to set up a web server.
+The last time, when I used Gunicorn, it was because the application resided in Heroku, and it is recommended to use Gunicorn to set up a web server there.
 As for which is better, Gunicorn or uWSGI, I feel that it is up your use case :wink:

-Hold on, since we have already talked about Nginx, isn't there also [Apache](https://httpd.apache.org/)?
+Wait a minute, since we are talking about Nginx, isn't there also [Apache](https://httpd.apache.org/)?
 I heard that a lot of people use that :stuck_out_tongue_winking_eye:

-Some people may ask, so should I choose [Nginx](https://nginx.org/en/) or [Apache](https://httpd.apache.org/) :confused:
+You may also be asking, so should I choose [Nginx](https://nginx.org/en/) or [Apache](https://httpd.apache.org/) :confused:

-I think that there is no best Server, the point is that the Server meets your requirements.

-Then you choose it :smiley:
+I think that there is no best server, if the server meets your requirements, the choose it :smiley:

 ## Tutorial